Accessibility Standards for Customer Service, Recruitment and Employment Policy

 10.0 EMPLOYMENT POLICIES

 10.1 Accessible Employee Communication, Training, and Practices

-As part of its commitment to provide an accessible work environment, Alterna commits to providing its employees with proper training and notification when new accessibility requirements come into effect.
-Alterna also makes workplace information available to employees with disabilities in a format accessible to them.
+As part of its commitment to provide an accessible work environment, Alterna commits to training its employees in how to provide accessible customer service and on the requirements of this Policy.
+New staff will receive training as part of their orientation and training will be provided on an ongoing basis when changes are made to the policies, practices and procedures governing the provision of services to persons with disabilities.
+Alterna shall make workplace information available in an accessible format to employees with disabilities.
 Such information will be available within a reasonable time taking into account the format requested.
-Alterna will do its best to provide its employees with disabilities with access to career development opportunities afforded to its employees generally.
+Alterna will use reasonable efforts to provide access to career development opportunities to its employees with disabilities.

 10.2 Individual Accommodation Plan

-Alterna will take care to develop an individual accommodation plan for employees that face a disability or are return to work with a disability.
+Alterna shall use reasonable efforts to develop an individual accommodation plan for employees with disabilities.
 This requirement will be incorporated into HR Policies and communicated to Alterna employees.
 Employees facing a disability are encouraged to explain their accessibility needs to an HR representative so that individualized accommodation plans can be assembled.
-This plan will set out ways to accommodate employees with the disabilities to perform their employment tasks.
+This plan will set out ways to accommodate employees with disabilities in order to perform their job duties.

-Individual accommodation plans will be updated on a yearly basis or at the request of the employee.
-This information will be kept private.
+Individual accommodation plans are confidential and shall be updated on a yearly basis or at the request of the employee.

 10.3 Individualized Emergency Response Plans

 Alterna recognizes that employees with disabilities may require assistance in emergency situations.
 These employees are encouraged to explain their accessibility needs to an HR representative so that individualized emergency plans can be assembled.
-This plan will document the steps to be taken by the employee with the disability and designated assisting employees, if required, in emergency situations.
-This information will be kept private.
+This plan is confidential and shall document the steps to be taken by the employee with the disability and designated assisting employees, if required, in emergency situations.

 11.0 ROLES AND RESPONSIBILITIES